lukewilson13/Luke-Wilson-s-Coding-Examples/README.md

 Below are instructions and descriptions for each type of project.
 I tried to make this as clear as possible, but the environments of some of these projects make viewing them potentially complex.
 Please let me know if you have any questions or need anything else.
 Hopefully this is helpful!

 ### Front-End
-Unfortunately, this is one of the only examples I currently have for purely front end code (HTML + CSS).
-This was designed for a phishing simulation on Messiah University students, so it was meant to mimic the Linked In screenshot provided.
+Unfortunately, this is one of the only examples I currently have for purely front-end code (HTML + CSS).
+This was designed for a phishing simulation on Messiah University students, so it was meant to mimic the LinkedIn screenshot provided.
 There may also be some odd verbiage and/or elements since there were supposed to be subtle hints of the page being illegitimate.

 To be transparent, the use of AI was encouraged for this project.
 I didn't use it too much since I was trying to mimic a screenshot, but I'm sure that I used it for some quick fixes.
 I don't view this file as a great example of my front-end development since it was a brief project, but I figured it's better than nothing.
 My higher-quality projects were from 2023, and I must have deleted them since then.

 ### Interacting with Databases
 To properly utilize the semplanner app, you will need to use the SQL code in the "Interacting with Databases" folder to interact with the database.
 I had to recreate the database since I lost it some time after finishing this project, so there may be some small issues.
 I tried to fix all of them, but I may have missed some due to rushing.
-I only submitted a portion of the website as I only wanted to submit what was purely my own work.
+I only submitted a portion of the website, as I only wanted to submit what was purely my own work.
 Therefore, the submitted files are entirely my own code (except for the registration page -- it's necessary for the functionality).

 You will need to create accounts in order to view the other pages.
 Start with the login.php page and follow the "Create an Account" link from there.
 I recommend creating a student and an advisor account to be able to see both sides of the website.
 The website isn't very useful without the other files from my groupmates, but it should still give you a good idea of how I interacted with the database.